Nada-Soultan/socialeyez_Assessment/README.md

 # Additional Notes
 - This project uses Laravel framework version 10.x.
 - i made a app/helpers.php file to handle error and success message for CRUD operations and also interval to determind the time .
 -  Blade files for the frontend interface are based on a template to enhance the appearance and user experience.
+-  Paginator Modification: Pagination for tasks has been implemented using Laravel's paginator.
+Additionally, modifications to the paginator configuration have been made in the AppServiceProvider to ensure proper handling of pagination requests.
+-  Search Bar: A search functionality by task title has been implemented to allow users to search for specific tasks based on their titles.